Skip to Main Content

 Small business loans work much like any other loan type: You apply, the lender approves you and then you receive it, use it and pay it back.
 Lenders set minimum requirements that must be met, like a certain time in business, credit score or annual revenue.
 Unlike a personal loan, you often have to prove your business is viable by providing business bank account information and other data.

-If a lender approves you for a loan, you can negotiate the details and sign documentation to finalize it.
+If a lender approves you for a loan, you can negotiate the details and then you'll receive a loan agreement to sign.
 With some lenders, this process might take a few days; with others, several weeks.
 Depending on the loan type, you might have a revolving amount you can borrow from, or cash may come in one lump sum.

 After receiving the funds, you must start repaying them.
 You may do that in equal payments over a given term at regular intervals.
 Monthly payments are common, though anything from daily to quarterly payments is possible.
 Or you might repay your loan through a percentage of your daily or weekly sales, a model that’s common with merchant cash advances.